Reparameterize force fields#

 ]

-Finally, we provide atom types and (initial) force field files and topology:
+Finally, we identify atom types and generate initial force field files:

 ff_gen.molecule_name = 'hs276'